petersilva/drobo-utils/trunk/README.txt

 alu%

 It should create a build/lib<somthing> sub-directory.
-It will also compile DroboDMP.c a put the result in a shared object object library in that directory.
+It will also compile DroboDMP.c and put the result in a shared object object library in that directory.
 If all has gone well, you can kick the tires by starting it up with: